Why Wind Projects Stall: The Business Case for Collaborative Design

 The renewables industry is increasingly using shared space – land and seascapes where people already live, work, and sustain local economies.
 This demands an innovative approach to project development.
 Yet many projects still follow the old DAD pattern: Decide – Announce – Defend.

-Communities, seeing their concerns unacknowledged, perceive risks without reassurance – and they push back.
+• Communities, seeing their concerns unacknowledged, become more fearful of real or perceived risks – and they push back.

-This isn’t about giving anyone a veto.
-It’s about recognising that social feasibility is as real as geotechnical feasibility.
+Addressing this isn’t about giving anyone a veto.
+It’s about recognising that host-community fit is as real and essential as technical fit.
 Ignore it and you build fragility into your project from day one.

 4) The business case for collaboration

 Collaboration is not about slowing things down.
-It is about creating robust projects that can withstand scrutiny and build lasting support.
-From a business perspective, collaboration is both defensive and offensive – it reduces risks while creating new value.
+It is about creating robust projects that can withstand scrutiny and build enough resilient support to deliver permits.
+From a business perspective, collaboration is both defensive and offensive – it reduces risks and creates shared value.

 Risk management benefits